 Can You Spell O-l-i-g-a-r-c-h-y?

 My Jack and Jill Ice Cream experience is a microcosm of the US economy except that the sociopolitical and economic situation is now worse than ever.
-While there are a number of non-economic factors that explain the election of Donald Trump as president, including white nationalism, racism, a sense of betrayal and anger, and a political system that is essentially rigged because of the Electoral College, an obvious driver of political instability is unprecedented income and wealth inequality.
+While there are a number of non-economic factors that explain the election of Donald Trump as president, including white nationalism, racism, a sense of betrayal and anger, and a political system that is essentially rigged because of the Electoral College, an unmistakable driver of political instability is unprecedented income and wealth inequality.

 The US has long since been an oligarchy at the national level with both parties, what Gore Vidal referred to in 1975 as the two right wings of the Property Party, doing the bidding of the wealthy.
 Those who control the levers of power that have benefited them and their families so richly are not likely to voluntarily relinquish control.
 The system “as is” is too damn profitable.
 That’s human nature, especially in societies that place a premium on self-interest, greed, and success defined primarily as one’s net worth.